 To become an EMT, you'll need to undergo a certification process.
 To become a firefighter or police officer, you'll have to pass a written exam and enroll in a special academy, which provides about six months of training.
 Annual pay for first responders varies according to type.

-Nutritionists and dieticians have expertise in the area of food and nutrition.
-They advise clients on using food to become healthier and manage disease.
+Nutritionists have expertise in the area of food and nutrition.
+In this role, you advise clients on using food to become healthier and manage disease.
 Public health settings where nutritionists and dieticians work include community recreation centers, government agencies, health clinics, nursing homes, and schools.

-Community members served by nutritionists and dieticians include children, at-risk families, the elderly, and the general public.
-To become a nutritionist or dietician who works in a public health setting, you'll need a bachelor's degree.
-The average annual pay for a nutritionist or dietician is estimated at $63,090 [4].
+Community members served by nutritionists include children, at-risk families, the elderly, and the general public.
+You'll need a bachelor's degree to become a nutritionist who works in a public health setting.

 Public health nurses provide information to communities about various health issues.
 Job duties might include: